Elevenlabs AudioNative Player

 Have you ever had that situation where ads for products you’ve seen recently in online stores „follow” you around the internet and social media for days?
 You certainly have.
 That’s what Google Ads remarketing is all about!

-Explaining in simple words – remarketing campaigns reach users with your ads who were previously on your website, app or online store.
-With remarketing working, you can create lists of recipients based on any events, interests or use other additional information about users that the system suggests.
+Explain in simple words: Remarketing campaigns reach users with your ads who were previously on your website, app, or online store.
+With remarketing working, you can create lists of recipients based on any events or interests or use other additional information about users that the system suggests.

 HOW TO USE REMARKETING

-- By adding a simple code in your site at the appropriate place.
+1. Add a simple code to your site at the appropriate place.

-Personally, I most recommend you to use Google Tag Manager, which gives you a lot of possibilities to modify the implemented tags.
+Personally, I recommend that you use Google Tag Manager, which gives you a lot of possibilities to modify the implemented tags.
 If, on the other hand, you don’t feel confident in such implementations, ask your programmer for help or ask the experts at agency

 WHAT TYPE OF REMARKETING TO CHOOSE

 When using Google Ads, you can choose different types of remarketing campaigns.
-It’s worth learning about all of them so you know which will work best for your marketing strategy.
+It’s worth learning about them so you know which will work best for your marketing strategy.

 Standard remarketing

-Using standard remarketing, you can create graphic or text ads that will be displayed to users in the ad network, that is, for example, when they browse another website or use a mobile app.
-Using a graphic ad, thanks to its attractive form, is more likely to be memorable to a future potential customer.
+Using standard remarketing, you can create graphic or text ads that will be displayed to users in the ad network, for example, when they browse another website or use a mobile app.
+Thanks to its attractive form, a graphic ad is more likely to be memorable to a future potential customer.

 Dynamic marketing

 This is certainly one of the types of remarketing that you, as an Internet user, experience most often.
-It is dedicated especially to online stores and involves displaying products that you have recently viewed on the site.
+It is dedicated especially to online stores and involves displaying products you have recently viewed.
 Dynamic remarketing is often used to close the conversion path.

 Video remarketing

-The attractive form of remarketing ads that are video ads are often used as branding efforts, and thus, an effective video ad is one that will make your brand stick in users’ minds faster (and for longer!).
+Video ads are an attractive form of remarketing ads and are often used as branding efforts.
+Thus, an effective video ad will make your brand stick in users’ minds faster (and for longer!).
 You can target video ads to people who have watched another of your videos or interacted with your YouTube channel.
-These types of ads can also show up while users are on YouTube, browsing websites or apps on the ad network.
+These ads can also appear while users are on YouTube, browsing websites or using apps on the ad network.

 RLSA (Remarketing List for Search Ads)